allegheny-college-cmpsc-100-fall-2019/lab-02/README.md

 * Creating an object with multiple `System.out.println` statements
 * Understanding of the role and function of the `main` method in a Java `class`.
-* Developing a working solution to an abstract request/"problem" statement
+* Developing a working solution to an abstract request.

 ## General guidelines for laboratory sessions